NixOS/nix/doc/manual/src/architecture/store/objects.md

 Building, copying and deleting store objects must be done in a way that obeys this property:

+- Build results must only refer to store objects in the closure of the build inputs.

+- Store objects being copied must refer to objects already in the destination store.
+  Recursive copying must either proceed in dependency order or be atomic.

 - We can only safely delete unreferenced objects.

-- When copying, to maintain correctness, either the result must be "revealed" atomically to the destination store, or objects must be copied in reference-dependency order.

-- Newly built store objects must only refer to store objects in the closure of the build inputs.
-  This ensures the purity of the build.

 ### Reference scanning